Media Guidelines while on Campus

 - If your organization requires its own form signed for patients, staff or the location, it must be coordinated by a representative.
 It should not have the patient’s personal information, address, phone number or email on the form.

 - All interviews must be held and footage gathered in the common areas of the patient housing facilities.
-Media are not allowed in a patient’s room in Target House, Ronald McDonald House or Memphis Grizzlies House at any time.
+Media are not allowed in a patient’s room in Target House, Ronald McDonald House or Tri Delta Place at any time.
 There is a furnished room in each house that can be used for interviews.
 Access to these rooms must be cleared by a representative and from Patient Housing.

 - If further footage or interviews are needed, approval and scheduling must first be approved by a representative.